fwd/nano-blog/articles/setup-crypto-self-hosted-blog.md

 - price: 0.133
 - button: Unlock Article (0.133)
 - encode: true
+-----
-- preview: This blog that you're reading right now can be forked on Github and self-hosted in minutes.
+This blog that you're reading right now can be forked on Github and self-hosted in minutes.
 Stored on Github and Hosted by Cloudflare means you never pay for hosting.
 Monetized with Nano.
------

 ## Step 1.
 [Fork This Template](https://github.com/new?template_name=nano-blog&template_owner=fwd)

 Your Repo can be private, and named anything you like.